Code

 ```

-## Question 3. what is probability of choose 4 number from 4 number and only 2 correct
+## Question 3: What is the probability of choosing 4 numbers from 4 and getting exactly 2 correct?

 ```{r}